dsfaccini/filebundler/README.md

 - To save a bundle you need to enter a name.
 The name must be lowercase and include only hyphens ("-") letters and numbers

 # Features
+Besides creating bundles FileBundler has additional features

 ## Project Structure
 The app automatically exports your project structure to a file called `project-structure.md` in the `.filebundler` folder.
 In the `Project Settings` tab on the sidebar you can add or remove glob patterns to ignore certain files or folders from the project structure.
 These patterns are taken into account for the whole app (i.e. the file tree, the auto-bundler and the project structure export).

+# Estimate token usage
+We currently use tiktoken with the [o200k_base](https://github.com/openai/tiktoken) model to estimate token count, but you can may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.

 ## Auto-Bundle
 The auto-bundler is a feature that uses an LLM to suggest you bundles relevant to your query.
 The auto-bundler automatically selects your exported project structure (which you can unselect if you want to).